 Educational Content: This article is written for educational purposes to help developers and cybersecurity students understand software concepts.
 Always follow ethical guidelines and applicable laws.

-I want to start with something a bit uncomfortable: most PHP APIs that developers ship to production have at least one serious security flaw in them.
-Not because developers are careless — but because PHP makes it genuinely easy to build something that works perfectly and leaks data at the same time.
+I want to start with something a bit uncomfortable: most PHP APIs that developers ship to production have at least one serious security flaw.
+Not because developers are careless — but because PHP makes it genuinely easy to build something that works correctly and leaks data simultaneously.
+I've reviewed a lot of codebases over the years — freelance projects, open-source reseller panels, client work handed off by previous developers.
+The same mistakes appear consistently, and they're almost never exotic vulnerabilities.
+They're basics that got skipped during a deadline push.

-1. Returning Too Much Data From Database Queries
+1. Returning Everything From Database Queries

 $user = $db->query("SELECT * FROM users WHERE id = $id")->fetch();